On a conjecture of Simpson: Introduction

-Given $[(\bar\pa_0,\Phi_0)]\in M_H^{\mathbb C^{\star}}$, let $W(\bar\pa_0,\Phi_0)$ be the set of all points in $M_{Hod}$ whose $\mathbb C^{\star}$-limit is $[(\bar\pa_0,\Phi_0)]$.
-The restrictions $W^0(\bar\pa_0,\Phi_0):= W(\bar\pa_0,\Phi_0)\cap\pi^{-1}(0)$ and $W^1(\bar\pa_0,\Phi_0):= W(\bar\pa_0,\Phi_0)\cap\pi^{-1}(1)$ are holomorphic Lagrangian submanifolds of $M_H$ and $M_{dR}$ respectively \cite{Simpson10,CW}.
+Given $p_0= [(\bar\pa_0,\Phi_0)]\in M_{\mathrm{H}}^{\mathbb C^{\star}}$, let $W(p_0)$ be the set of all points in $M_{\mathrm{Hod}}$ whose $\mathbb C^{\star}$-limit is $p_0$.
+The restrictions $W^0(p_0):= W(p_0)\cap\pi^{-1}(0)$ and $W^1(p_0):= W(p_0)\cap\pi^{-1}(1)$ are holomorphic Lagrangian submanifolds of $M_{\mathrm{H}}$ and $M_{\mathrm{dR}}$ respectively \cite{Simpson,CW}.

-The holomorphic Lagrangians $W^0(\bar\pa_0,\Phi_0)$ are not always closed inside $M_H$.
-This is due to the existence of \textit{wobbly} fixed points, whose associated leaves intersect the nilpotent cone inside $M_H$ non-trivially.
+The holomorphic Lagrangians $W^0(p_0)$ are not always closed in the ambient topology of $M_{\mathrm{H}}$.
+This is due to the existence of \textit{wobbly} fixed points, whose associated leaves intersect the nilpotent cone inside $M_{\mathrm{H}}$ non-trivially.
 See e.g.~\cite{PPN} for the case of wobbly vector bundles.

-On the contrary, Simpson \cite{Simpson10} conjectured that $W^1(\bar\pa_0,\Phi_0)$ are always closed inside $M_{dR}$.
+On the contrary, Simpson \cite{Simpson} conjectured that $W^1(p_0)$ are always closed inside $M_{\mathrm{dR}}$.
 The aim of this paper is to prove Simpson's conjecture when the rank of $E$ is $2$.

 \begin{theorem}[Main Theorem] Assume that the rank of the bundle $E$ is $2$.
-Then for any stable $[(\bar\pa_0, \Phi_0)]\in M_H^{\mathbb C^{\star}}$, the holomorphic Lagrangian $W^1(\bar\pa_0, \Phi_0)\subset M_{dR}$ is a closed submanifold. \end{theorem}
+Then for any stable $p_0= [(\bar\pa_0, \Phi_0)]\in M_{\mathrm{H}}^{\mathbb C^{\star}}$, the holomorphic Lagrangian $W^1(p_0)\subset M_{\mathrm{dR}}$ is a closed submanifold. \end{theorem}

-The conjecture as stated is part of a larger conjecture known as the the \textit{Foliation Conjecture}, which states that the individual leaves form a regular foliation of $M_{dR}$.
-Progress has been slow, and meaningful results exist only in the case of parabolic bundles of rank two on $\mathbb{CP}^1$ minus four \cite{LSS} or five points \cite{hu2021moduli, fassarella2023moduli}.
-In each case, the moduli space is low-dimensional and the results are obtained via a direct computation.
-Since our approach is local, we believe that it can be combined with the results of \cite{collier2024conformal} to treat the general rank two parabolic case.
-However, including the treatment of the parabolic setting would significantly enlarge the paper without any conceptual additions.
+The conjecture as stated is part of a larger conjecture known as the \textit{Foliation Conjecture}, which states that the individual leaves form a regular foliation of $M_{\mathrm{dR}}$.
+Progress has been slow, and meaningful results exist only in the case of parabolic bundles of rank two on $\mathbb{CP}^1$ minus four \cite{LSS} or five points \cite{hu2022simpson, fassarella2023moduli}.
+In each case, the moduli space is low-dimensional and the results are obtained via explicit computation.